|

 life on the breathtakingly beautiful Northumberland coast.

-get married in the UK!
-You can find out more about Val's work
+You can find out more about Val's work at her website.

 Gill McKnight (2012